Live in Concert 1972/73

 Live in Concert 72/73 is a live DVD from Deep Purple, released in 2005.
-The DVD was certified Gold on August 3, 2007 by the RIAA, selling 50,000 copies in the US.
-It was recorded in KB Hallen in Copenhagen, Denmark in 1972, but not released until 1987 in Japan, under the title Machine Head Live 1972, and in Europe three years later under the title Scandinavian Nights (Live in Denmark 1972).
+The DVD was certified Gold on August 3, 2007 by the RIAA, after selling 50,000 copies in the US.
+The performance was recorded at KB Hallen in Copenhagen, Denmark in 1972, but not released until 1987 in Japan, under the title Machine Head Live 1972, and in Europe three years later under the title Scandinavian Nights (Live in Denmark 1972).

 It is the only full concert filmed (in black and white) of the Mk II lineup in this era and features a rare live version of "Fireball".
 The DVD release also features three tracks from 1973, filmed during a US concert in New York City at Hofstra University in Hempstead, Long Island, in colour.
 It features the only known official 1970's video recording of "Smoke on the Water", performed by the Mark II lineup, aside from some recovered footage of it being performed in Tokyo on August 17, 1972, which was later released to the public on May 16, 2016.